Month: October 2023

 You may assume that someone who perceives the delicate differences in salty, sweet or bitter flavors would steer clear of foods that are too salty.
 On the contrary!
 A recent study showed that supertasters preferred foods that were high in salt.
 While there’s no conclusion as to why they feel this way, researchers believe that it may be because salty flavors cut out some of the bitterness from certain foods, like cheese.

-While a lot of supertasters prefer saltier foods, that doesn’t mean they are keen on reaching for the saltshaker during every meal.
+A lot of supertasters prefer saltier foods, but that doesn’t mean they’re keen on reaching for the saltshaker during every meal.
 For average tasters and non-tasters, salt adds more flavor to otherwise bland food.
 But if you’re a supertaster, that same food probably has significantly more flavor to you, so it doesn’t need the added salt.

 Avoiding Smoking or Alcohol